Simon Lam loves to eat. Although he isn't a trained chef, he sure knows what good food tastes like.

 Woodenheads has been around for almost 25 years in Kingston.
 It has become a very busy and popular spot for wood-oven specialty pizza.
 We visited them in December just before the holidays.
-The inside of the restaurant is inviting, classy, and warm.
-You would be pleased with their brick walls, and neutral colours.
-On this visit, my friend and I shared two pizzas, the Marco Polo and Dynamo.
+The inside of the restaurant is inviting, classy and warm.
+I was pleased with their brick walls and neutral colours.
+On this visit, my friend and I shared two pizzas—the Marco Polo and the Dynamo.
 The Marco Polo had lemon chicken, and its sour flavour was too overpowering.
 It was also slightly dry.
-I much prefer the Dynamo, which also had smoked chicken.
-It had a nice sweet flavour mostly coming from the drizzled honey.
+I much preferred the Dynamo, which had smoked chicken.
+It had a nice sweet flavour due to the drizzled honey.
 I would highly recommend the Dynamo.
 The service was quite friendly and very efficient.
-Their washrooms are beautiful, clean, and well kept.
-One disappointing and a bit concerning flaw that I learned from checking their health inspection is their food handling.
+Their washrooms are beautiful, clean and well-kept.
+One disappointing and slightly concerning flaw that I learned about by checking their health inspection is their food handling.
 They needed to improve on protecting food from contamination.
-If they can just work harder on this, then they would be a super-star restaurant.
+If they work harder on this, they could be a super-star restaurant.
 Overall, I would recommend this restaurant despite a few minor shortcomings.

 A Bit of History

 Woodenheads first opened its door to diners in 1994.
-As far as I know, it's been at the same location on Ontario street since it opened.
-The ownership of the restaurant is shared between three gentleman, Wayne Goodwin, Nick Romeo and Jim Colden.
+As far as I know, it's been at the same location on Ontario Street since it opened.
+The ownership of the restaurant is shared between three gentlemen: Wayne Goodwin, Nick Romeo and Jim Colden.
 They have overseen some changes to the restaurant over the years, including renovations to the back of the restaurant.
 This was done to make the kitchen more efficient.
 These men were at the helm as Woodenheads became a popular destination for gourmet, wood-oven pizza in Kingston.
-A few celebrities have dined at Woodenheads including Kim Cattrall (Sex and the City) and Shannon Szabados (Olympic gold medallist).
-So far Woodenheads has been a success story.
+A few celebrities have dined at Woodenheads, including Kim Cattrall (Sex and the City) and Shannon Szabados (Olympic gold medallist).
+So far, Woodenheads has been a success story.

-Woodenheads has a sizeable menu with different kinds of gourmet pizzas, tapas, salads and other entrees.
-Their menu has Italian, Southern US, and Thai influences.
+Woodenheads has a sizeable menu with different kinds of gourmet pizzas, tapas, salads and other entrées.
+Their menu has Italian, Southern American, and Thai influences.

 At the first bite, the Marco Polo seemed to taste fairly good.
-However, after a few bites in I didn't enjoy it very much.
+However, after a few bites, I didn't enjoy it very much.
 The lemon chicken was a bit overpowering.
 Its sour taste wasn't too appetizing.
 The pizza was also a bit dry.

-Our server was very pleasant, and friendly.
-One of our friends kept asking her for things such as more napkins, and chillies.
+Our server was very pleasant and friendly.
+One of our friends kept asking her for things like additional napkins and chillies.
 Through it all, she remained polite and accommodating.
 Our pizzas arrived without too much delay.
 I thought our server was very efficient and did a good job.

 How a restaurant cares for their washroom reflects how they care about other things in the restaurant such as cleanliness, sanitation and overall appeal.
 The washrooms at Woodenheads are in the basement.
-They are one of the nicest washrooms that I have ever seen.
-It has a huge sink, perfect for hand washing and not having the water splash all over the place.
-It is also nicely decorated with a large mirror and tile backsplash.
-To me, it looked very clean and well stocked.
+It was one of the nicest washrooms that I have ever seen.
+It had a huge sink that was perfect for hand washing and not having the water splash all over the place.
+It was nicely decorated with a large mirror on a tile backsplash.
+To me, it looked very clean and well-stocked.
 I was impressed by their washrooms.